TEXAS EXPUNGEMENT ATTORNEY

 • Completion of a pretrial intervention/diversion program

-• Charging instrument void, or other statutory grounds
+• Charging instrument was void or other listed statutory grounds

-• Released, not convicted, not pending; no community supervision (other than Class C deferred)
+• Released, not convicted, not pending, and no disqualifying community supervision (Class C is treated differently)

-• Still subject to prosecution for another offense from same episode (55A.151)
+• Still subject to prosecution for another offense arising from the same criminal episode

 Can I Expunge My Arrest If Charges Were Never Filed?